hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

     "network": {
         "clusterMembers": [
             "some-ip-address:port"
-        ],
+        ]
     }
 }
 ```

 ## 1.5.
 Basic Usage

-Now that we have a working cluster and we know how to configure both our cluster and client, we can run a simple program to use a
+Now we have a working cluster, and we know how to configure both our cluster and client, we can run a simple program to use a
 distributed map in the Node.js client.

 The following example first creates a programmatic configuration object.
 Then, it starts a client.